mannas632006/THEETIFY-Entry_Test_Prep_App/README.md

 An AI-powered study platform for students preparing for entrance exams in Pakistan (NUST NET, SAT, LSAT, NTS, GIKI, and more).

-> NOTE: This README is written in plain English on purpose.
-You (the owner) are not
-> a technical person, so everything here is explained simply.
-You do not need to
-> understand the code to run this project.
-Just follow the steps below.

 ---

 ## What this app does (in simple words)